Harsh3006/client-server-cloud-backup/README.md

     ```
    - The client will monitor the specified directory (default is `source`) for any file changes.

 3. **Modify or add files** in the specified directory to test the functionality.
-The client will automatically upload changes to the server.
+The repository includes a source folder with a `sample.txt` file for initial testing.
+You can modify this file or add new files to see the client automatically upload changes to the server.

 ## Configuration